-Mr Bevan says cultured meat is produced from a sample of animal cells grown in a nutrient-rich culture medium where they can easily multiply and expand in order to create real meat products.
+Mr Bevan says cultured meat is produced from a small sample of animal cells which are grown in a nutrient-rich culture medium where they can easily multiply and expand in order to create real meat products.

-The company is planning to expand to China, Asia, the US and the Middle East.
+Mr Bevan said the company was already planning to expand throughout China, greater Asia, the US and the Middle East.

 Start the day with all the big news in agriculture!
 Sign up below to receive our daily Farmonline newsletter.